voelzmo/codex/openvpn.md

         - 10.4.4.141 - 10.4.4.200  # first 16 IPs
 ```

-Now we need to set up our PKI in Vault:
+### Initialze Public Key Infrastructure

+Using Vault and `safe` we can begin the process to initialize our Public Key
+Infrastructure (PKI).

 ```
 $ safe vault mount pki # loads the pki backend into vault